denilgabani/people-counter-app/README.md

 ```

 #### Step 4
-Move the generated .xml and .bin file to model directory of the app.
+Create model directory in the app and move the generated .xml and .bin file to .

 ### Running the app